aguemoug/inkmove/README.md

 Inkmove will use its own engine written in C++ using  [libcinder.org](http://libcinder.org)

-for scripting we can use a graph based description language using [Node Editor](https://pypi.org/project/nodeeditor/) for example.
+for scripting we can use a graph based description language using mGui [Node Editor](https://github.com/thedmd/imgui-node-editor).

 # Contributing